• Skip to main content

 Metric – US Customary

-• 1 kg diced pumpkin peeled and chopped (1 kg total weight after peeling and chopping)
+• 1 kilogram diced pumpkin peeled and chopped (1 kg total weight after peeling and chopping)

 • 500 grams carrots about 3 large carrots, chopped into small pieces (no need to peel)

-• 1 onion large, peeled and cut into quarters
+• 1 large onion large, peeled and cut into quarters

 • 4-5 garlic cloves peeled, whole

-• 5 cups liquid vegetable stock or use chicken stock
+• 5-6 cups liquid vegetable stock or use chicken stock.
+Keep a little more stock to thin the soup, if preferred.

 • salt and pepper to taste

-• ⅓ cup thickened cream or sour cream
+• ⅓ cup thickened cream or cream of choice

 To serve